How effective can simple ordinal peer grading be?: Type-ordering aggregation rules and their theoretical analysis

-We will use the term {\em type} to refer to the grading result of an exam paper.
-The grading result for it consists of the ranks it gets from the $k$ graders that have it in their bundles.
+We will use the term {\em type} to refer to the grading result for an exam paper.
+Its type consists of the ranks the exam paper gets from the $k$ graders that have it in their bundles.
 So, the type is a vector of $k$ integers from $[k]=\{1, 2, ..., k\}$.
 We follow the convention that the $k$ entries in types appear in monotone non-decreasing order.
 We use

 to denote the set of all types for bundle size $k$.
-It is not hard to see that ${\cal T}_k$ contains ${2k-1\choose k}$ different types.
+It is not hard to see that $\calT_k$ contains ${2k-1\choose k}$ different types.

 As an example with $k=6$, an exam paper of type $(1,2,2,2,2,5)$ is ranked first by one of its graders, second by four graders, and fifth by one grader.
-Now, consider another exam paper of type $(2,2,2,2,3,3)$ and observe that Borda would give to both exam papers the same Borda score of $28$.
+Now, consider another exam paper of type $(2,2,2,2,3,3)$ and observe that Borda would give the same Borda score of $28$ to both exam papers.
 Is there some particular reason for which these two exam papers should be very close in the final ranking?
 Now, consider the two types $(1,1,1,2,5,6)$ and $(2,2,2,3,3,3)$ of Borda scores $26$ and $27$, respectively.
 Borda indicates that an exam paper with the second type is better.
 But looking carefully at the ranks, we could come up with the following interpretation.
 The first exam paper is very good (and most probably in one of the two top positions in any bundle) and the two low ranks are due to poor judgement by the graders.
 In contrast, the second exam paper is just above average and this is reflected in all grades.
-Of course, such interpretations are valid only when they can be supported by information about the graders.
+Of course, such interpretations are valid only when they can be supported by information about the graders (e.g., about the frequency with which they make mistakes).
 But, certainly, there are cases where such interpretations are indeed valid.